idleberg/gedit-nsis/README.md

 ## Donate

-You are welcome support this project using [Flattr][7] or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`
+You are welcome to support this project using [Flattr][7] or Bitcoin `17CXJuPsmhuTzFV2k4RKYwpEHVjskJktRd`

 [1]: http://projects.gnome.org/gedit/
 [2]: http://www.gnome.org/